mynkv/Samsung-PD-/README.md

  <img width="600" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/c1fc97850bebc958e21465a671a638a0a9a2d8e3/day66/1_dc_shell1.png"><br><br>

-STEP 3: Read tandard cells from the tech.lib<br>
+STEP 3: Read standard cells from the tech.lib <br>
 	Command: **echo $target_library** <br>
  	Command: **echo $link_library** <br><br>

 <img width="400" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/c1fc97850bebc958e21465a671a638a0a9a2d8e3/day66/1_inag_libs.png"><br><br>

-The presence of an imaginary, non-existent library is evident because we have not yet configured the target and linked libraries.
+* The presence of an imaginary, non-existent library is evident because we have not yet configured the target and linked libraries.
 Let's examine the components that will be included in the generated netlist. <br><br>

 STEP 4: Read verilog file<br>
 	command: **read_verilog <file_with_path.v>** <br><br>

  <img width="1000" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/c1fc97850bebc958e21465a671a638a0a9a2d8e3/day66/1_read_design%20without_lib.png"><br><br>

-We received a warning stating, "Cannot read link library 'your library.db.'"
+* We received a warning stating, "Cannot read link library 'your library.db.'"
 This warning is triggered because we haven't configured the link library; instead, we've used a fictional library. <br><br>

-The file we've specified is named "lab1_flop_wit_en.v," and the anticipated GUI for this design is depicted in the image below.
+* The file we've specified is named "lab1_flop_wit_en.v," and the anticipated GUI for this design is depicted in the image below.
 We will subsequently compare the expected GUI with the actual one.<br><br>

 <img width="400" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/da83ae0c12e88db842e24adb38253d575b95752c/day6/expected%20_hardware.PNG"><br><br>